sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Network Interface:

-: An endpoint is connected to a network via one or more interfaces.
-Interfaces can be physical or virtual.
-Interfaces of an endpoint can operate on different layers, most prominently what is now commonly called layer 2 and 3.
+: An endpoint is connected to a network via one or more network interfaces.
+Network interfaces can be physical or virtual.
+Network interfaces of an endpoint can operate on different layers, most prominently what is now commonly called layer 2 and 3.
 Within a layer, interfaces can be nested.

-On layer 2, a root interface is typically associated with a physical interface port and nested interfaces are virtual interfaces.
+: On layer 2, a root interface is typically associated with a physical interface port and nested interfaces are virtual interfaces.
 In the case of a virtual endpoint, a root interface can be a virtual interface.
 Virtual layer 2 interfaces of one or more endpoints can also constitute an aggregated group of links that act as one.

-On layer 3, nested interfaces typically constitute virtual tunnels or networks.
+: On layer 3, nested interfaces typically constitute virtual tunnels or virtual (mesh) networks.

 : Examples include: physical Ethernet port, layer 2 VLAN interface, a MC-LAG setup, layer 3 Point-to-Point tunnel ingress or egress.